-Let's get into just how it works and why you should definitely try it out!
+Let’s learn how it works and why you should try it out!

 No spend challenges have become trendy over the past couple of years.
-If you’ve never heard of a no-spend challenge, it refers to a period of time in which you intentionally chose not to spend any unnecessary money.
+If you’ve never heard of a no spend challenge, it refers to a time in which you intentionally choose not to spend any unnecessary money.

 - Rent or mortgage

 - Bills (cable, internet, utilities, phone, car, etc.)